r-forge/exams/jekyll/pages/dynamic.md

       dsc: |
         ###### `mchoice`: Multiple-Choice
         * Task: Select all correct items out of a list of alternatives.
-        * Knowledge quiz: Arbitrary number of true or false statements (e.g., [switzerland](../../templates/switzerland/)).
+        * Knowledge quiz: Arbitrary number of shuffled true or false statements (e.g., [switzerland](../../templates/switzerland/)).
         * Interpretations: Numeric statements that are approximately correct or clearly wrong (e.g., [boxplots](../../templates/boxplots/),